robashton/when/README.md

 # When

-When is a test runner that allows me to write tests the way my tests want me to (largely with my own code), whilst still supporting a full asynchronous environment.
+When is a test runner that allows me to write tests the way I want to, whilst still giving readable output to the console.
+No process formalisation to be found here, just abstractions written appropriately around your own tests with hook-points for running and managing the asynchronous nature of the tests and delivering readable output.

 ## An example from one of my projects